Updated: 17 June 2022

-An in-person body corporate or committee meeting will be a gathering under the COVID-19 protection framework.
+An in-person body corporate or committee meeting is deemed to be a gathering under the COVID-19 protection framework.

 Remote attendance at general meetings

-A temporary amendment was made to the Unit Titles Act 2010 (UTA) to allow members of a body corporate or a body corporate committee to attend meetings by audio or audio-visual link.
+A temporary amendment was made to the Unit Titles Act 2010 (UTA) allowing members of a body corporate or a body corporate committee to attend meetings by audio or audio-visual link.

 The amendment currently applies until 9 December 2022.